developer-zebra/developer-zebra-site/src/oemconfig/1-0/mc/index.md

 - Type = bundle

-## Transaction Step Level
+### Transaction Step Level

-This section describes Managed Configurations that can be used to define the content of a single *Transaction Step* within a *Transaction*, to provide an *Explanation* about the *Transaction Step*, and to define how errors that occur during the processing of the *Transaction Step* will be handled.
+This section describes MCs that can be used to define the Actions and configurations to be performed by a *Transaction Step* within a *Transaction*, to provide an *Explanation* about a *Transaction Step*, and to define how errors that occur during the processing of a *Transaction Step* will be handled.

-### Explanation
+### Explanation of Step

 Enter an optional *Explanation* that describes the purpose or intended behavior of a *Transaction Step*.

 Since a *Transaction* may include many *Transaction Steps* and each *Transaction Step* could include one or more configurations, describing the *Transaction Step* can be beneficial when later reviewing the *Transaction* and/or when editing a *Transaction*, and especially when reordering the *Transaction Steps* within the *Transaction*.